orest544/Networking/README.md

 # Networking
-Networking with blackjack and whores
+Networking with blackjack and hookers